asbaden/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+They are used to store client information on a server which will remain throughout a user's time on an web application.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+-It hashes passwords multiple times

-- [ ] What does bcrypt do to slow down attackers?
+- [ ] What does bcrypt do to slow down attackers? it can increase the number of hashes on the password.

 - [ ] What are the three parts of the JSON Web Token?
+    -header
+    -payload
+    -signature
 ## Minimum Viable Product

 Implement an User Authentication System.
 Hash user's passwords before saving them to the database.
 Use `JSON Web Tokens` or `Sessions and Cookies` to persist authentication across requests.